Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 > **Note:** The `JOINED` column will be `Unknown` until the fleet networking member agent charts are installed on each on-prem cluster.

-We can confirm that the member agent was installed correctly when we see `NODE-COUNT`, `AVAILABLE-CPU`, and `AVAILABLE-MEMORY` columns are populated.
+We can confirm that the member agent was installed correctly when we see `NODE-COUNT`, `AVAILABLE-CPU`, and `AVAILABLE-MEMORY` columns populated.
-The columns can take upto a minute to populate.
+The columns mentioned can take upto a minute to populate.

 > **Note:** The script in the fleet-networking repo should only be run once the script in the fleet repo has been
 > run to ensure the member agents can communicate with the hub cluster.